 Blogs are inevitably the first thought that splashes our minds when we hear about Content Marketing or Inbound Marketing.
-Blogs are highly effective that marketers who utilize blogs are 13x more likely to get a positive ROI.
-Blogs can be an ideal way to help solve customer problems, and, by doing so, letting them know that you offer premium services/products.
+Blogs are highly effective and marketers who utilize blogs are 13x more likely to get a positive ROI.
+Blogs can be an ideal way to help solve customer problems, and, by doing so, let them know that you offer premium services/products.
 Highly informative blogs can be shared across social media, boosting your online presence and widening your visibility to a larger audience.

 eBooks are a great way to build authoritativeness to your website.
-In exchange for your high-quality, highly-informative content, you increase your subscribers’ list.
+In exchange for your high-quality, highly-informative content, you increase your subscriber list.
 While blogs are simple and less time-consuming, eBooks are significantly complex and involve dedication for a long period of time.
-According to a report, 63% of customers prefer to avail of services from an authentic brand, and ebooks can help you get one step closer to achieve authenticity.
+According to a report, 63% of customers prefer to avail of services from an authentic brand, and ebooks can help you get one step closer to achieving authenticity.

 #3 Video series

 Another efficient way to turn the wind towards your website is by producing compelling video lectures/series.
 With people leaning towards the visual medium over the reading medium, video marketing is a great strategy that can promise huge returns.
 Moreover, you can repurpose your best-performing blogs into a video, thereby enhancing its audience base substantially.
-Just so you know, 87% of the marketing professionals use video as an effective marketing tool.
+Just so you know, 87% of marketing professionals use video as an effective marketing tool.

 An All-Encompassing Website Content Strategy